 Antivirus Software Reviews

-If you're in the market for strong and efficient antivirus software then look no further.
-The names may actually surprise you-this isn't your grandpa's list of computer security, big names like McAfee rarely are surprisingly absent.
-We're in the midst of a new age of computer security with clouds, online backups, and other new technologies and the threats are innovating too.
-There are close to a million new malware programs released each day.
+If you're in the market for the best antivirus software then look no further.
+This list may actually surprise you though - this isn't your grandpa's computer security.
+We're in the midst of a new age of computer security with clouds, online backups, and other new technologies and that means ever increasingly innovative threats too.

 Before choosing antivirus software to protect you devices, take these important questions into consideration: